 Man I can really go down a rabbit hole can’t I?

 So, this has been on the list to make for a while.
 And I’m glad I made it this year.
 I think I’ll be making it again, too.
 It really was delicious and full of creamy cheese!
 No, it didn’t have Cabot in it.
 This was ricotta, mozzarella, and feta cheeses.
 It made this really rich bed of melted cheese the eggs were cooked in.

 But I think I’m getting ahead of myself here.
 First, you’re thinking what is khachapuri?
-Well, it’s a yeast bread that’s typically shaped in like a boat shape.
-Then it’s filled with cheese and baked.
+Well, it’s a yeast bread typically shaped like a boat shape, filled with cheese, and baked.
 Now, this version adds an egg to the center of the cheese mixture after it’s been baked for a while making it the perfect brunch dish!

 You don’t want to use a tough bread.
 Probably a dinner roll type bread recipe.
 You see, the edges of the bread are torn off and dipped into the egg and cheese mixture.
 I used some left over pizza crust.
 Don’t’ do that.
 While I enjoyed it because I like my bread a little on the crunchy side, the hubs did not.
 He’s more of a dinner roll, soft bread type person.
 That’s what you want to use for this recipe.
 If you don’t have any on hand, you might be able to purchase some frozen and use those.

 Actually, that’s not a bad idea.
 I think I’ll do that next time.

 Of course, I had to use Eggland’s Best eggs.
 They have that deliciously rich yolk that packed with more nutrients than your typical grocery store egg.
 I have been converted.
 I thought all eggs were equal, but I was VERY WRONG!
 Their eggs are what you hope the grocery eggs are but are always let down because they’re not.
 Just look at that gorgeously cooked egg on top of that mound of cheese?